lelandjobson/Cinnamon/README.md

 Setting Up your Document

 - Remember, Cinnamon directly changes the state of objects in the document: Work within a copy of your Rhino model which will serve as your “stage” model.
-- See the example file in the release (.3dm & .gh files)
+- See the example files in the release (.3dm & .gh files)

-Known limitations

-- Issues with Linear movement reaching the final keyframe
-- Object movement does not change object orientation
-- Uses active viewport